matter-labs/era-contracts/docs/priority_queue/priority-merkle-tree.md

-# Migrating Priority Queue to Merkle Tree
+# Priority Queue to Merkle Tree

 ## Overview of the current implementation